 About this Parmesan Peppercorn Dressing

-A dressing often found in the stores is Parmesan Peppercorn Dressing.
-When I’m dreaming up a recipe, I often look at related searches and it seems to me that you all have your favorite Parmesan Peppercorn dressings – I see Ken’s, Logan’s, Marzetti’s, and Carrabba’s are all favorites of the Google searchers of the world.
+- Familiar: A dressing often found in the stores is Parmesan Peppercorn Dressing.
+I see Ken’s, Logan’s, Marzetti’s, and Carrabba’s are all favorites of the Google searchers of the world.
 I always loved the dressing at Carrabba’s too, so you’re not alone.

 - In a large measuring cup, bowl, or jar, mix all ingredients together until blended.